 Wildlife weekend out in Oaks

-Oaks Race & Sportsbook was deserted during our visit save for two deers at the edge of the parking lot.
+Oaks Race & Sportsbook was deserted during our visit save for two deer at the edge of the parking lot.

 The Oaks Race & Sportsbook today.